 Certain product sales may contain multiple performance obligations for revenue recognition purposes.
-Multiple performance obligations may include the hardware, software, installation services, training, and support.
+Multiple performance obligations may include the hardware, software, installation services, training, support, and extended warranties.
 In arrangements where we have multiple performance obligations, the transaction price is allocated to each performance obligation using the relative stand-alone selling price.
 We generally determine stand-alone selling prices based on the observable stand-alone prices charged to customers.
-For performance obligations without observable stand-alone prices charged to customers, we evaluate the adjusted market assessment approach, the expected cost plus margin approach, and stand-alone sales to estimate the stand-alone selling prices.
+For performance obligations without observable stand-alone prices charged to customers, we evaluate the adjusted market assessment approach and the expected cost plus margin approach to estimate the stand-alone selling prices.

 Revenue for services such as maintenance, repair, and technical support is recognized either as the service is performed or ratably over the defined contractual period for service maintenance contracts.
 From time to time our payment terms may vary by the type and location of our customer and the products or services offered.
-During the third quarter of 2019, management identified and corrected an immaterial error related to revenue from consulting services of approximately \$99,000 by recognizing this revenue during the third quarter of 2019.
-These consulting services were performed and qualified for revenue recognition in prior periods, primarily during 2018.
+Revenue for extended warranties is deferred until the coverage period and then recognized ratably over the extended warranty term.